FoodTruckNerds/docs/obsidian/Corepack installation helper doc.md

+# Corepack Installation Helper Doc

 Corepack is a general purpose tool for installing and managing a project's package manager, within the node.js ecosystem.

 - If you're a project creator, use the [Leader workflow](#leader-workflow) to set up Corepack for your project.
-- If you're a developer coming to a project that has already had Corepack setup, use the [Contributor Setup](#contributor-setup) section.
+- If you're a developer coming to a project that has already had Corepack setup, use the [Follower Workflow](#follower-workflow) section.

 ## Preparation